A Look Into the Sixteen Arhats And Their Impact on Buddhist Practice

 - Kanakavatsa: Known for his eloquence, Kanakavatsa is often shown holding a lotus or a scroll, symbolizing his ability to communicate the Dharma with great skill.

-- Rahula: The Buddha’s son, Rahula is often depicted with a snake, symbolizing his mastery over the elements and his deep connection to the Buddha’s wisdom.
+- Rahula: The Buddha’s son, Rahula is often depicted with a diadem, symbolizing his royal background and his deep connection to the Buddha.
 His image conveys purity and the control of negative emotions.

 - Angaja: Known for his strict discipline, Angaja is typically shown in a meditative posture, emphasizing the importance of moral discipline in the spiritual life.